winitzki/scall/tutorial/programming_dhall.md

 ```
 These evidence values satisfy all the required laws.

-We can then implement `Eq` instances for record types or union types that are constructed from `Bool`, `Integer`, `Natural`, and other types for which `Eq` instances are given.
+We can then derive `Eq` evidence values for record types or union types that are constructed from `Bool`, `Integer`, `Natural`, or other types for which `Eq` evidence is given.
-To illustrate how that works in general, let us implement combinators that compute `Eq` instances for `Pair a b` and for `Either a b` from given `Eq` instances for arbitrary types `a` and `b`.
+To illustrate how that works in general, let us implement combinators that compute `Eq` evidence values for `Pair a b` and for `Either a b` from given `Eq` evidence for arbitrary types `a` and `b`.
 ```dhall
 let eqPair : ∀(a : Type) → Eq a → ∀(b : Type) → Eq b → Eq (Pair a b)
   = λ(a : Type) → λ(eq_a : Eq a) → λ(b : Type) → λ(eq_b : Eq b) →